percent-external/FE-interview-file-browser/README.md

 These are not required but if you found this exercise to be easy or doesn't show off your knowledge enough, feel free to spice it up.
 Some ideas:

+* Can you improve the design of the filters or the table cells?
+* Can you improve performance?
+* Can you add loading, empty, and error states to the table?
+* Can you add additional filters?
+* Can you allow the filters to work through all directories?
 * Can you make the directory listing sortable by the user?
 Allow the user to sort files by type?
 How does this affect pagination?
 * The data model could be extended in interesting ways.
-* Can you improve the filter design?
 * Maybe something should happen when you click a file?